xjseabrum/xjseabrum/README.md

 # Quick Introduction
 Hello!
-My name is Jay Seabrum (Xajavion Seabrum) and I am currently pursuing my Master's degree at the University of Colorado Boulder.
+My name is Jay Seabrum (Xajavion Seabrum) and I am currently working as a Data Scientist at Finch AI.

+I recently got my Master's degree at the University of Colorado Boulder in Computational Linguistics and am currently in Austin, TX.

 Here on this GitHub you will find some of the projects that I have done either for class or on my own free time.
 At the bottom below, you will find links to these projects.
 Each of the links will have a README that explains more about the projects contained therein.